Hocking

 PROFILE FAQ

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to influence this region: Arbella Estate, St. Andrews Urban Precinct (Hocking & Pearsall), Girrawheen-Koondoola Residential Recoding, and Hocking Primary School.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified four projects likely affecting the region: Arbella Estate, St. Andrews Urban Precinct (Hocking & Pearsall), Girrawheen-Koondoola Residential Recoding, and Hocking Primary School.
+The following list highlights those most relevant.

 Professional plan users can use the search below to filter and access additional projects.